-Nestled in the foothills of the Blue Ridge Mountains, visitors and locals alike are fortunate enough to take in the “back in the day” charms of a simpler life in the town of Mount Airy.
+Mount Airy is nestled in the foothills of the Blue Ridge Mountains.
+Visitors and locals alike are fortunate enough to take in “back in the day” charms of a simpler life.
+Welcome to the town of Mount Airy.
 Known by many as Mayberry, the fictional setting of the Andy Griffith Show, this Surry County town attracts visitors from across the country and beyond.
-It serves as a tiny haven for those seeking a small town atmosphere, and for visitors wanting to learn about the boyhood home of Andy Griffith and the places and events which pay tribute to the Andy Griffith show.
+It serves as a tiny haven for those seeking a small town atmosphere.
+In addition, it is perfect for visitors wanting to learn about the boyhood home of Andy Griffith and the places and events which pay tribute to the Andy Griffith show.

 For the Andy Griffith Show fan, quaint shops with Mayberry-inspired souvenirs align both sides of Main Street.
-Squad cars travel up and down main, taking tourists on a sight-seeing tour of the town, including Andy Griffith’s boyhood home and the Andy Griffith Museum and Playhouse.
-The Museum holds the largest collection of memorabilia from the show, as well as from Andy Griffith’s contributions to movies, theater, music, and other television productions, including the beloved Matlock series.
+Squad cars travel up and down main, taking tourists on a sight-seeing tour of the town.
+You can find Andy Griffith’s boyhood home and the Andy Griffith Museum and Playhouse.
+The Museum holds the largest collection of memorabilia from the show.
+In addition, you’ll find contributions to movies, theater, music, and other television productions, including the beloved Matlock series.
 The museum is open year-round, seven days a week.
 Each year in September, Mount Airy and the Surry Arts Council host a full week of events celebrating all things Mayberry.
 Featured among them is a parade showcasing fun-loving Andy Griffith Show character re-enactors, in addition to a variety of celebrity guests affiliated with the show.
-This year, Mayberry Days will be held September 24th thru the 30th.

-History buffs and those who simply like to learn about the spirit and legacy of the fascinating regions of our state, will enjoy a visit to the Mount Airy Museum of Regional History.
-Just a short ride from Main Street lies a true wonder of North Carolina, the world’s largest opened-faced granite quarry, a site for which the area is famous.
-The Historic Earle Theatre is a perfect spot to relax a while and listen to some outstanding regional music or take in an award-winning movie.
+History buffs will enjoy a visit to the Mount Airy Museum of Regional History.
+Those who simply like to learn about the spirit and legacy of the fascinating regions of our state should stop in as well.
+Just a short ride from Main Street lies a true wonder of North Carolina.
+You will find the world’s largest opened-faced granite quarry, a site for which the area is famous.
+The Historic Earle Theatre is a perfect spot to relax a while and listen to some outstanding regional music.
+You also might take in an award-winning movie in the evening.
 Make a summer evening perfect by spreading out a blanket and enjoying live beach music at the Surry Arts Council’s Blackmon Amphitheater.

-Simple, yet fun and joy-filled activities are waiting for you and your family in Mount Airy, recently voted as North Carolina’s most popular destination town.
+Simple, yet fun and joy-filled activities are waiting for you and your family in Mount Airy.
+It was recently voted as North Carolina’s most popular destination town.
 Whether for just a day or a weekend get-away, “Mayberry” always welcomes you!